Your Holistic Guide to Parenting Labrador Retrievers - Brunswick Fur Food

 Puppy Diet

-Feed your Labrador retriever puppy a diet specially formulated for growth.
+Feed your puppy a diet specially formulated for growth.
 Puppies require more calories and nutrients than adult dogs.
 Split their daily food intake into three to four small meals.

 Adult Diet